Train a Cat to Use a Leash

 The first part to taking your cat outside is actually getting the harness on him.
 This is often also the hardest part.
 Here are some tips on getting your cat to accept and welcome the harness:

-- 2Reward positive behavior.If your cat smells the harness calmly, give him a treat.
+- 2If your cat smells the harness calmly, give him a treat.
 Doesn't mind the feel of it on his neck?
 Another treat.
-Rewarding your cat for positive responses to the harness will help him see it as a good thing.Advertisement
+Rewarding your cat for positive responses to the harness will help him see it as a good thing.Reward positive behavior.Advertisement

 Getting your cat to love the leash